What does it take to succeed in college?

 Keep a good attitude towards your instructors: Of course, you will find that you like some instructors more than others.
 Sometimes, you may find that you don’t like an instructor’s teaching style or personality.
 However, unless you feel that the teacher is genuinely incompetent or negligent, you should try to keep a good attitude towards him or her.
 The important question is not “Do I like this teacher?” but “What can I learn from this teacher?”
 In fact, many students find that they ended up learning a great deal from teachers whom they initially disliked, found difficult, or disagreed with.
 Even if you feel that the teacher isn’t very good, remember that a good student can usually learn from a bad teacher, but a student with a bad attitude may not learn from even the best teacher.
 At any rate, keeping a positive attitude towards your instructors will help you maximize your learning.

 Take advantage of all campus learning resources: Luna has a free tutoring center and learning resource center.
 Instructors are required to keep office hours in which they can help their students.
 The Destinations program is available for students who wish to improve their ability in certain subjects.
-These resources are there for you, and don’t hesitate to use them.
+These resources are there for you, don’t hesitate to use them.

-Become involved in your college: Becoming involved with college life has become more difficult for many students, because more and more college students have families and/or jobs in addition to their schoolwork.
+Become involved in your college: Becoming involved with college life has become more difficult for many students because more and more college students have families and/or jobs in addition to their schoolwork.
 Still, the college experience is not solely an academic one, and becoming involved in activities can both give you a more well-rounded education and make the whole experience more enjoyable.
 The enjoyment that they give you can also make you a more enthusiastic, committed student, which will probably help you excel in your studies as well.
-At the very least, activities will help you get to know other students, who can in turn give you academic and social support.
+At the very least, activities will help you get to know other students, who can, in turn, give you academic and social support.
 Luna has an active and expanding student government, so that is one way that you can become more involved in college life.

 Time Management for College Students